santoshraiii/project_using_mlflow_dvc_1/README.md

 1. update config.yaml
 2. update params.yaml
 3. update the entity
-4. update the onfiguration manager in src config
+4. update the configuration manager in src config
 5. update the component
 6. update the pipeline
 7. update the main.py